exam-mov24/ansible_exam/README.md

 The temple kickstarts a virtuall machine with wanted OS, user name, ssh-key and so on. so these machine are empty but has all the needed credentials added.
 Easy and fast to get up and running for work tasks.

 Ansible in writen in python codes.
-But for seting up playbook and etc (will be seen later in the README ) YAML code is used. templates and variables are connected/written in jinja2. when ansible talks to a host/module it uses JSON.but that ansible handles all itself.
+But for setting up playbook and etc (will be seen later in the README ) YAML code is used. templates and variables are connected/written in jinja2. when ansible talks to a host/module it uses JSON.but that ansible handles all itself.
 Powershell is also used when it comes to windows system